Troubleshoot

 Please refer to user guide for more information on the MIDI channels configuration.

-Last but not least, it will be a great pleasure to support you if you still meet issues to start the application.
+It will be a great pleasure to support you if you still meet issues to start the application.
 Don’t hesitate to ask!